Skip to main content

 The Edit Field Attributes screen, showing a preview of data to be extracted into CRM Analytics.

-As previously promised, this is your chance to fix your data before getting it into CRM Analytics.
+As previously promised, now is your chance to fix your data before getting it into CRM Analytics.
 Think back to the things you were looking out for when you prepared the CSV file.
-You wanted to make sure that fields were set to the correct type: measure, date, or dimension.
+You wanted to make sure that the fields were set to the correct type: measure, date, or dimension.
 You also checked that the field names were correct.
-Take a look at the field headers in the preview to see if CRM Analytics got these right.
+To see if CRM Analytics got the field types right, look at the field headers in the preview.
 The icon in each header tells you the field type.

 Note